nualagr/the-lord-of-the-rings-game/README.md

 - when the game starts,
 - when they click on a card,
 - when a match is successful,
-- when a match is not successful and
+- when a match is not successful and the cards flip back over,
+- when a level has successfully been completed,
+- when the player has successfully completed the game,
-- when the game is over.
+- if the player runs out of time and the game is over.

 **Pairs Counter** - provides the user with a visual score of the number of pairs they have matched within a given round.

-**Clicks Counter** - provides the user with a visual score of the number of clicks they have used so far within a given round.
+**Moves Counter** - provides the user with a visual score of the number of clicks they have used so far within a given round.

 **Count Down Timer** - provides the user with a visual representation of the game-play time left in the current round.